TinTin-25/homad-theme-review/README.md

 ## Pixel configuration

-Set your Facebook and TikTok pixel IDs under **Theme settings \> Tracking pixels**.
-The values populate `snippets/tracking-pixel.liquid` automatically.
-Alternatively you can comment out the script tags in that snippet and rely on a Shopify pixel app to inject the tracking code.
+The theme embeds Meta and TikTok pixels directly via `snippets/tracking-pixel.liquid`.
+The IDs are hard-coded in that file:

+- Meta pixel ID: `1311883059920720`
+- TikTok pixel ID: `D1ST0CRC77UBFMCUIAKG`

+Modify the snippet if you need to change these values.

 ## Debugging